 - Carry-Back loans

-We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
-The buyer finances most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+In the case of a seller "carrying back a second mortgage," the seller loans you part of his or her equity.
+The buyer funds the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
 Usually you'll pay a slightly higher interest rate with the loan from the seller.

 Get a New Loan Quote